How To Start A blog To Earn Money: A Guide For Absolute Beginners

 Today, Google’s algorithms are so advanced and it doesn’t work that way anymore.

 Always go for a domain name that is brandable.

 The example that we just saw above, ‘cheapflowerpots.com’ cannot be a brand.
 Whereas domain names like lilysnursery.com or tomsgarden.com are always brandable.

 I am listing down the steps for buying a domain here.

-We are choosing GoDaddy here to show the steps in buying process.
+We are choosing Namecheap here to show the steps in buying process.

 That’s all, you’re done with getting a domain.